Open-ATS-Github/Newone/README.md

 programes
 - programs written in python
 - udp program for controlling motors and video stream over internet (not secure but easy to understand)
-- opencv for future AI
+- opencv for taking video and displaying them, good for future AI

 3d printing
 - 3D printed ball bearing (printable in one piece without any support)